 Over the course of her career, Dorcas received countless awards and citations.
 These include the U.S. Surgeon General’s Recognition for Distinguished Service, Public Service Award from the Council of Jewish Federations, Public Service Award (“Leader and Partner in Excellence for Our Nation’s Children”) from the state of Illinois, Public Service Award from the National Committee for Adoption, National Humanitarian Award from the National Coalition of Hispanic Mental Health and Human Service Organizations, Tomas Rivera Award from National Hispanic University, Recognition from the National Association of Area Agencies on Aging, Outstanding Advocacy Award from Court Appointed Special Advocates, Service Award from One Church/One Child, Public Service Award from Mutual of Omaha, Distinguished Alumna Award from Pepperdine University, Member, The Board of Visitors University of Mary Washington Who’s Who of American Women, and Who’s Who.

-Dorcas is survived her husband, Samuel V. Spagnolo, M.D., and her step-children Samuel J. Spagnolo and wife Beverly, Brad V. Spagnolo, M.D. and wife Aimee, Greg W. Spagnolo and wife Sandy, and her dear cousins Laurent A. Daloz, Connie Daloz, and Charles Daloz.
+Dorcas is survived her husband, Samuel V. Spagnolo, M.D., and her step-children Samuel J. Spagnolo and wife Beverly, Brad V. Spagnolo, M.D. and wife Aimee, Greg W. Spagnolo and wife Sandy, and her dear cousins Laurent A. Daloz, Connie Daloz, Charles Daloz, and Marjorie H. (Hart) Anderson.

 In lieu of flowers, the family requests memorial contributions be made to Eagle Island (www.eagleisland.org), a summer camp for girls in the Adirondack Mountains which was owned for decades by her beloved Girl Scouts, and currently owned and operated by an independent group of former Girl Scouts.